swiftlang/swift/docs/Generics.rst

 consider a binary search algorithm::

   func binarySearch<C : EnumerableCollection>(collection : C, value : C.Element) -> C.RangeType
-  requires C.Element : Ordered {
+  requires C.Element : Comparable {
     // We can perform log(N) comparisons, but EnumerableCollection only supports linear
     // walks, so this is linear time
   }